The 12 Best Food Photographers in NYC

 As a culinary lifestyle photographer, Brent Herrig enjoys creating luxury out of ordinary ingredients.
 With asymmetrical tabletop and eye-level compositions, Herrig highlights the texture and detail of food while maintaining its appetizing appearance –– noodles look glossy instead of slimy, while raw meats look grill-ready instead of bloody.
-Brent’s ability to highlight a dish’s best qualities has made him a go-to for clients like Bon Appetit Magazine, GQ, Haru Sushi, and the late Anthony Bourdain’s show, Parts Unknown.
+Herrig’s ability to highlight a dish’s best qualities has made him a go-to for clients like Bon Appetit Magazine, GQ, Haru Sushi, and Anthony Bourdain’s series, Parts Unknown.

 Daniel Krieger’s talent for creating inviting images has taken him through some of NYC’s most venerated dining rooms.
 He has worked with chefs like Eric Ripert, Masaharu Morimoto, David Chang, and Mario Batali.
 His use of warm tones, late-afternoon shadows, and relaxed focus give his work an everyday appeal.
 Whether he’s photographing a professionally styled plate or a burger from a roadside diner, Krieger always manages to capture the experience of the food in front of him.

 Cayla Zahoran combines her love of travel with her love of nature to capture the sense of adventure that comes with trying new dishes in exotic locations.
 Her tabletop compositions still manage to give a sense of context and surroundings –– with soft natural light and telling background surfaces.
 In addition, her work often uses motion and expertly placed utensils to convey the weight and mouthfeel of delicate and hearty foods.